Nicola Collie / Gouda Grilled Cheese with Date + Sun Dried Tomato ‘Tapenade’

 For the ‘Tapenade’

 If your sun dried tomatoes are not already in oil, you can make your own.
 I prefer to buy dried tomatoes because then I can control the oil and flavors used.
 In this case, in a jar, submerge the whole sun dried tomatoes in enough olive oil to cover them, with a dash of red chili flakes and oregano.
-Let them sit for at least 2 hours.
+Let them sit at room temperature for at least 2 hours.

 In a mortar (very preferred) combine the sun dried tomatoes (removed from jar of oil), dates, a healthy pinch of course salt, and the garlic.
 Mash until you develop a chunky paste.
 If you don’t have a mortar you can use a food processor but pulse very gently.
 If you don’t have either you can use a knife and make an old-style paste by continuously chopping on the cutting board.

 Once combined, add the chopped shallot, lemon juice, balsamic vinegar, and a dash of pepper.
-Continue to combine, taste and add anything accordingly to balance.
+Continue to gently combine, taste and add anything accordingly to balance.
 Remember that the garlic and shallot will intensify over time!
 Place in a jar and refrigerate, preferably overnight but at least 30 minutes.

 Assembling the sandwich